ozaner/ozaner.github.io/_posts/math/00-0-0-boolean-logic-with-matrices.md

 At it's lowest levels, computation is usually formulated via boolean logic which, in turn, makes use of logical connectives like $\wedge,\vee, \neg$ along with the binary digits $1$ and $0$, representing true and false respectively.

 There is, however, an alternative: linear algebra.
 By representing $0$ and $1$ as vectors and logical operations/gates as matrices, we can define computation in the language of linear algebra.
-While at first this may seem to be nothing but a novel construction, this reformulation is precisely what opens the door to quantum computing.
+While at first this may seem to be nothin g but a novel construction, this reformulation is precisely what opens the door to quantum computing.

 ## 0 and 1 states
 Instead of $0$ and $1$ or `true` and `false`, we instead represent our basic states as the two standard basis vectors in 2-dimensions: